 The LPN to RN program is a space limited program that admits students twice a year in fall and spring semesters.
 In addition to applying to the college, students must apply to the program.
 Minimum grade point average, reading, writing, math, and science requirements must be met prior to applying to the program.
 Completion of the minimum requirements and application to the program does not guarantee admission.
 Entry to the LPN to RN program is competitive and based on academic achievements.
-Detailed information about the program’s competitive admission criteria, process, time line, and forms are available in the Petitioning Process for Health programs area of Clark State’s website.
+Detailed information about the program’s competitive admission criteria, process, time line, and forms are available in the Petitioning/Application Process for Health programs area of Clark State’s website.

 Transition students must meet health requirements, have a negative drug screen, show proof of health insurance, and meet criminal background check requirements before entering the first clinical nursing course.
 Specific information will be provided prior to beginning the nursing transition course.

 Students will be billed for liability insurance for the clinical courses.